Design Tips

 3. Pick Your Stencils + Cut Them Out

-If you are painting instead, use the page with the stencil removed so that you can paint inside where the stencil once was and create the same shape.
+If you are painting instead, use the page with the stencil removed so that you can paint inside where the green stencil once was and create the same shape.

 4. Start Carving Your Shapes